310mc/https-310mc.github.io-tl/source/_posts/feature_scout/meal_voucher_of_justice.md

 Niki will receive a meal voucher if he joins a dance workshop.
 He finds out Chiaki is in the workshop too, and…

-This story is connected to the card [The Seasoning is One's Own Style] Niki Shiina.
+This story is connected to the card [A Personal Way of Seasoning] Niki Shiina.

 <p style="color:blue;font-size:110%;"><b>Story Release Date:</b> November 25, 2023</p>